cloud-coder/cascon-2019-openshift/template-lab.md

 `oc new-project cascon-oc-tmpl-test`

 If we deploy like without any further changes, the deployment will fail.
-Let's see what happenes
+Let's see what happens

 `oc create -f cascon-oc-dc-test.yaml`